eclipse-che/che-docs/src/main/_docs/workspace-administration/ws-volume-mounts.md

 Volume mounts are used by {{site.product_formal_name}} to mount remote external files and directories into the workspaces and containers within them.

 # Mounting Volumes
 Mounting volumes makes them available to all your workspaces.
-You can mount one or more volumes by uncommenting the `{{site.data.env["WORKSPACE_VOLUME"]}}` environment variable in the `{{site.data.env["filename"]}}` file (found in the root of the data directory you mounted into Che when starting it) and adding your directories or files to it.
+You can mount one or more volumes by uncommenting the `{{site.data.env["WORKSPACE_VOLUME"]}}` environment variable in the `{{site.data.env["filename"]}}` file (found in the root of the data directory you mounted into {{site.product_mini_name}} when starting it) and adding your directories or files to it.
 Add multiple entries separated by semicolons to mount multiple volumes.

 In the `{{site.data.env["filename"]}}`: